schmidt-software/HomelabOS/docs_software/nextcloud.md

     * Database
     * Default User & Password - check your config and vault files for details on what these are set to.

+!!!
+Warning "Nextcloud only supports upgrading to the next major version."
+    If the version of nextcloud.version field is not 21-apache, then iteratively update one major version at a time from the version currently running to 22-apache.
+This can be done by changing the version number explicitly in the nextcloud.version field of settings/config.yml to the next major version and running `make restart_one nextcloud`.

 ## Post Installation Configuration

 Nextcloud, as an application, is *designed* to silo users' data apart from one-another. (this is a good thing).
 However, this causes issues when you want to allow users to access a common data store - like a NAS.
 To facilitate this, HomelabOS mounts your hosts' {{storage_dir}} in the container as the /mnt/homelabos folder.
 Once you've installed and configured Nextcloud, you'll need to take the following steps to make your {{storage_dir}} available to users: